serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 ---

 ## Xamarin
 Xamarin, which is a Microsoft product, provides a single platform to develop one application for multiple platforms with **.NET** and **C#** – iOS and Android in most cases.
 As it is a framework, it likes getting us more frustrated, but how?
 Simply ignoring system proxy settings by default.
 Additionally, Microsoft has already implemented secure coding practices in the Xamarin framework.
 As such, applications developed with this framework inherit these security controls (uff..).
 This makes Xamarin–based applications arguably more secure than applications developed from scratch using traditional or no frameworks.
-Since Xamarin has full access to native APIs and toolkits used by both iOS and Android applications, it not only saves developers time in building and maintaining the application, but also help them in achieving near-native look and performance.
+Since Xamarin has full access to native APIs and toolkits used by both iOS and Android applications, it doesn't only save developers time in building and maintaining the application, but also help them in achieving near-native look and performance.

 ### Detecting app
 Android